phoenixframework/phoenix/C_routing.md

 "http://localhost:4000/users/42"
 ```

 The `Router.Helpers.url` function will get the host, port, proxy port and ssl information needed to construct the full url from the configuration parameters set for each environment.
-We'll talk about configuration in more detail in it's own guide.
+We'll talk about configuration in more detail in its own guide.
 For now, you can take a look at `/config/dev.exs` file in your own project to see what those values are.

 ###Nested Resources